Leonetienne/GCrypt/readme.md

 This way you could, for example, decrypt an ecrypted file directly into memory.
 Or use a full-length key instead of a password.
 Without saying, this is more advanced and not as-easy as the methods supplied in the wrapper.

-### I am not kidding, don't use this for critical stuff!
-Homebrew ciphers are most often shit!
-Especially mine!🦯

 ## LICENSE
 ```